otrv4/otrv4/otrv4.md

         * Follows what is defined on the
-          [When you send a data message](#when-you-send-a-data-message) section, depending on whether he is in the same DH ratchet (when he attached an encrypted message to the Auth-I message) or not.
+          [When you send a data message](#when-you-send-a-data-message) section, depending on whether he is in the same DH ratchet (when he attached an attached encrypted message to the Auth-I message) or not.

 **Alice:**